 Mianownik (Nominative)Kto?
 Co?
 (Who?
 What?)Kto to jest?
 To jest koleżanka.
 (Who is this?
 This is a friend.)

 Dopełniacz (Genitive)Kogo?
 Czego?
-(Who?
-What?)Kogo nie ma?
+(Whom?
+What (of)?)Kogo nie ma?
 Nie ma koleżanki.
-(Who is missing?
+(Who is not here?
 There is no friend.)

 Celownik (Dative)Komu?
 Czemu?
 (To whom?
-For what?)Komu się przyglądam?
+To what?)Komu się przyglądam?
 Przyglądam się koleżance.
-(Who am I looking at?
-I am looking at my friend.)
+(Whom am I looking at?
+I am looking at the friend.)

 Biernik (Accusative)Kogo?
 Co?
-(Who?
+(Whom?
 What?)Kogo widzę?
 Widzę koleżankę.
-(Who do I see?
-I see a female friend.)
+(Whom do I see?
+I see a friend.)

 Narzędnik (Instrumental)Z kim?
 Z czym?
 (With whom?
 With what?)Z kim idę?
 Idę z koleżanką.
-(Who am I going with?
+(With whom am I going?
 I am going with a friend.)

 Miejscownik (Locative)O kim?
 O czym?
 (About whom?
 About what?)O kim myślę?
 Myślę o koleżance.
-(Who am I thinking about?
+(About whom am I thinking?
 I am thinking about a friend.)

 Exceptions!